Can Gaotu Techedu Inc. (GOTU) Remain Competitive?

 GOTU’s Market Performance

-GOTU stocks went down by -2.56% for the week, with a monthly drop of -31.84% and a quarterly performance of -32.44%, while its annual performance rate touched -94.38%.
-The volatility ratio for the week stands at 7.92% while the volatility levels for the past 30 days are set at 7.83% for Gaotu Techedu Inc..
-The simple moving average for the period of the last 20 days is -13.66% for GOTU stocks with a simple moving average of -48.37% for the last 200 days.
+GOTU stocks went up by 4.61% for the week, with a monthly drop of -11.67% and a quarterly performance of -7.56%, while its annual performance rate touched -95.02%.
+The volatility ratio for the week stands at 7.33% while the volatility levels for the past 30 days are set at 7.41% for Gaotu Techedu Inc..
+The simple moving average for the period of the last 20 days is -2.81% for GOTU stocks with a simple moving average of -40.41% for the last 200 days.

 Analysts’ Opinion of GOTU